The Door in the Hedge by Robin Mckinley (1981)

-I thought this was an enchanting tale, bringing to life the faeryland that I longed to see as a child - not a dark faerie world, but a beautiful, magical one that is reminiscent of the mystery of heaven - the place of otherness that stirs the imagination.
+I thought this was an enchanting tale, bringing to life the fairyland that I longed to see as a child - not a dark faerie world, but a beautiful, magical one, reminiscent of the mystery of heaven - the place of otherness that stirs the imagination.
 In this story it is the power of the love of mother, daughter and sister that breaks through the invisible boundary between the worlds, bringinging unity and ending the cycle of grief.

 The Princess and the Frog is a short retelling of The Frog Prince.
-There’s no frog-kissing in this version but the familiar motifs are present such as the frog aiding the princess, requesting in return to live with her at the palace.
+There’s no frog-kissing in this version but the familiar motifs are present, such as the frog aiding the princess in return for the right to live with her at the palace.
 In this story there is a malevolent force at work that only the princess and the frog can overcome together to achieve a Happy Ever After for themselves and the kingdom.

-A romantic tale of virtue, and of true love as the power to end curses; it is the third story in the collection where it is the princess who does the saving.
+A romantic tale of virtue, and of true love as the power to end curses; it's the third story in this collection where it is the princess who does the saving.

 The familiar and beloved story is retold from the point of view of the soldier.
 Mckinley’s version employs her usual striking, sensory language, creating the mystery and atmosphere of the story while presenting the soldier as a humble and true hero.

-Four beautifully written stories set in magical, faeryland worlds, and suitable for all ages.
+Four beautifully written stories set in magical, fairyland worlds, and suitable for all ages.